Nordic telecom report: Mobile continues to increase

 Links to Nordic and national telecom reports and statistics:

-Nordic Telecommunications Market – report and database
+Nordic Telecommunications Market – database

 Links to national reports 2016 in the Nordic countries (PDF from Nordicom's table database)